Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_assignment.md

 my_num     int     7
 ```

-Now that I have a number to work with, its time to think about how to solve the problem.
+Now that I have a number to work with, it's time to think about how to solve the problem.
 I know that I'm going to need a variable to store my sum result in and another to keep track of the number I'm going to add to that sum result.
 I'll call these `sum_result` and `current`, respectively.

 ```python
 In [3]: sum_result = 0